Getting started with Pyzo

 Download the Pyzo installer for your system:

-- Pyzo for Windows (Windows 8 or higher, 64bit)
+- Pyzo for Windows 10 or Pyzo for Windows 7 and higher (both 64bit)

 - Pyzo for OS X (OS X 10.11 El Capitan or higher)

 - Pyzo for Linux (Ubuntu 16.04 or equivalent/higher, or install Pyzo the Linux way.)

 - For more downloads/information see all releases or the installation page

 Step 2: install Python environment